anissen/cosy/README.md

 // shadowing of variables are not allowed
 {
-    var unique = true
+    let unique = true
     {
-        //var unique = 3 // error
+        //let unique = 3 // error
     }
     print unique
 }

-// unused variables are not allowed var unused = 42 // error if the line below is removed print unused
+// unused variables are not allowed let unused = 42 // error if the line below is removed print unused
 // because of this, we also have to use the variables defined at the top if !a print b + c + d + immutable + mutable